codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 max-width="100%"
 %}

-In the example above you can see that the version of JDK/JRE is mentioned twice (one in the pipeline and one it the Dockerfile).
+In the example above you can see that the version of JDK/JRE is mentioned twice (one in the pipeline and one in the Dockerfile).
 If developers decide to upgrade to Java 11 the need to change both places (and in big companies pipelines are usually managed by operators).
 If this was a multistage build then a developer could simply change just the Dockerfile and be certain that the pipeline is "upgraded" as well.

 We find that workflows like this are mostly coming from legacy CI solutions that are VM based.
-Codefresh is a container native solution, so if you have the opportunity you should create your pipelines from scratch when switching to Docker based pipelines.
+Codefresh is a container native solution, so if you have the opportunity you should create your pipelines from scratch when switching to Docker-based pipelines.

 ## Avoiding non-standard Dockerfiles

 We already established in the previous section that Dockerfiles should be self-contained.
 Another best practice is to make sure that all actions inside a Dockerfile are idempotent.

-There are several Dockerfiles that attempt to mimic a CI/CD system and perform non standard actions such as:
+There are several Dockerfiles that attempt to mimic a CI/CD system and perform non-standard actions such as:

-* performing git commits or other git actions
+* Performing Git commits or other Git actions
-* cleaning up or tampering with database data
+* Cleaning up or tampering with database data
-* calling other external services with POST/PUT operations.
+* Calling other external services with POST/PUT operations

-Not only this makes the pipeline much more complex (because retrying the pipeline now has side-effects) but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.
+Not only does this make the pipeline much more complex (because retrying the pipeline now has side-effects) but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.

-You should avoid these kind of directives inside a Dockerfile and simplify it so that all actions inside it are repeatable and non-destructive.
+You should avoid these kinds of directives inside a Dockerfile and simplify it so that all actions inside it are repeatable and non-destructive.
 A Dockerfile should mainly:

 * Clone extra source code (if needed)
 * Download dependencies
 * Compile/package code
 * Process/Minify/Transform local resources
-* Runn scripts and edit files on the container filesystem only
+* Run scripts and edit files on the container filesystem only

 As an example **TO AVOID** this Dockerfile is also trying to run a SonarQube analysis